geosolutions-it/MapStore2/docs/user-guide/adding-widgets.md

 <img src="../img/adding-widgets/list-legend.jpg" class="ms-docimage" style="max-width:400px;"/>

-Selecting the Legend widget, the user can to choose the Map widget to which the legend will be connected (when only a Map widget is present this step is skipped):
+Selecting the Legend widget, the user can choose the Map widget to which the legend will be connected (when only a Map widget is present in the dashboard this step is skipped):

 <img src="../img/adding-widgets/select-map-connection.jpg" class="ms-docimage" style="max-width:600px;"/>